swisstopo/swissgeol-boreholes-dataextraction/README.md

 If you want to skip the hooks, you can use `git commit -m "..." --no-verify`.

 More information about pre-commit can be found [here](https://pre-commit.com).

+## Package Manager
+We use [miniforge](https://github.com/conda-forge/miniforge) as a package manager for the project.
+Miniforge imitates the behavior of conda, with the difference that no packages from the anaconda repository are used.
+The only channel we use is conda-forge which does not come with license implications.